Alboroni/WAF-Monitoring/readme.md

 ### Endpoints

 Discuss what endpoints need to be monitored and if they are publically or internally available.
 These should be recorded in the  [Monitoring Pattern](MonitoringPattern\azuremonitoringpattern.xlsx) for later reference.
+It can then be determined if these needs to be monitored via connection monitor or application insights

 ### Virtual Machines

-Discuss what Virtual Machines are in place , would they need the same threshold set for them or would different thresholds need to be set for different VMS in scope?
+Discuss what Virtual Machines are in place, would they need the same threshold set for them or would different thresholds need to be set for different VMS in scope?
 Some example thresholds have been set in the [Monitoring Pattern](MonitoringPattern\azuremonitoringpattern.xlsx) sheet.
 Review current CPU, Memory usage via metric exploror to determine current levels and what threshold should be set initially.

 ### Containers and Kubernetes Services